IREU | Frequently Asked Questions (FAQ) for U.S. Students

 Can I use an unofficial transcript?

-Generally, unofficial transcripts may be okay if they are on a university letterhead and allow for easy verification of the student's status and GPA.
-It should look like a transcript.
-However, transcripts are preferred to be official for verification purposes.
+No. Please procure a copy of an official transcript from your univerity.
 Please contact firstname.lastname@example.org directly if you have any questions about this policy.
 Screen captures of of a course listing are not acceptable under any circumstances.
 Back to top

 Who should write the recommendation letters?

 For the letters of recommendation, one must come from a university professor of chemistry, materials science, or a related discipline.
 The other letter writer is up to you though it is encouraged that you select someone who has supervised your laboratory or industrial work.
 Please have the recommenders use the online form.
 Back to top

 Can the recommendation letters be mailed rather than submitted using the online form?

 The online form is the preferred method of receiving the letters of recommendation.
 However, if a recommender would like to submit a physical copy instead, please have him/her mail it to the address listed above in response to question #2 in this section.
 The letter must arrive at our office on or before the January 23 deadline so please ensure that you direct your recommender to mail it well before the deadline.
 The preferred method is to have the recommender fill out the online recommendation form.
 Back to top

 What must be in the letter of recommendation?